bonifaido/rust-zookeeper/README.md

 Zookeeper client written 100% in Rust - Work in Progress

-This library is intended to be the equivalent of the official (low-level) [ZooKeeper][javadoc] client which ships with the official ZK distribution.
+This library is intended to be equivalent with the official (low-level) [ZooKeeper][javadoc] client which ships with the official ZK distribution.

 I have plans to implement recipes and more complex [Curator][curator] like logic as well, but that takes a lot of time, so pull requests are more than welcome!